ORM-like behaviour with `db.Record`, `db.Store` and hooks

 into a collection.
 If BeforeCreate()

-operation is cancelled and rolled back.
+is canceled and rolled back.

 The purpose of this method is for models to run specific tasks before changing the state of a collection.